-Walleyes or Pickerel, as locals call them, grow large and fight hard in this great Canadian wilderness river system, French River Provincial Park.
-They have large cloudy light sensitive eyes and prefer the stained waters of the French River and Georgian Bay.
-Walleyes tend to feed at sunrise, sunset or at night in the clearer water areas.
-Migrating walleyes head for the Georgian Bay late summer and begin to return late August to prepare for spawning in the spring.
-Many lunker size walleye remain in the French River all summer providing fisherman the opportunity to trophy fish walleye all season.
+Walleyes or Pickerel, as locals call them, grow large and fight hard in this great Canadian wilderness river system.
+They have large cloudy light sensitive eyes.
+Walleye have adapted the stained waters of the French River Provincial Park and Georgian Bay.
+They tend to feed at sunrise, sunset or at night in the clearer water areas.
+Migrating walleyes head for the Georgian Bay by late summer.
+They begin to return late August to prepare for spawning in the spring.
+Many large walleye remain in the French River all summer, providing fisherman trophy walleye fishing all season.

 We recommend using live bait rigs and jigs for worms and minnows, bottom bouncers, or run crank baits such as, Mepps and our handmade Bear’s Den Lodge spinners.
-Aggressive walleye are known to hit bucktails and bass lures too.
+Aggressive walleye strike bucktails and bass lures too.

-The average size of these fish, range from 1 – 4 lbs. but, with the ever growing population of walleye; are growing over 10 lbs.
+The average size of these fish, range from 1 – 4 lbs.
+But, with an expanding population of walleye; are growing over 10 lbs.
 Despite controversy, Blue walleye remain in this Canadian fishing river system for the anglers to catch.

 More fishing information about walleye and other fish in the French River area are available from Bear’s Den Lodge expert outfitters or stop by the Bear’s Den Lodge Tackle Shop and chat.